-- Documentation - Official documentation.
+- Documentation - Official documentation and guides.
 If you get stuck anywhere, let us know!

 - Blog - A Week of A-Frame collects the latest news, upcoming events, and cool projects that other people are working on.
 The A-Frame Blog is also where you’ll find announcements and community case studies.

 - Twitter - Keep up to date with awesome projects that people are doing and announcements.

 Sign up to the A-Frame Slack to hang out and join the discussion.
 The Slack is pretty active with currently over 7000 people!